 Future Leaders in Cancer Research is Cardiff University’s talent programme for clinical and non-clinical early career cancer researchers who have a proven record of research and are within five years of completing their PhD.
 The programme proactively identifies, supports and nurtures the cancer research leaders of tomorrow.

-Dr Stephanie Smit (BSc 2010, PhD 2015), a research associate for the screening, prevention and early diagnosis team, in the School of Medicine’s division of population medicine is currently part of the programme.
-Here she share’s an insight to her work.
+Dr Stephanie Smit (BSc 2010, PhD 2015), a Research Associate for the screening, prevention and early diagnosis team in the School of Medicine’s division of population medicine, is currently part of the programme.
+Here she shares an insight into her work.

 “I am a behavioural scientist working on projects that focus on screening, prevention and early diagnosis of cancer.
 I am currently working on multiple projects, including community cancer awareness interventions, lung cancer early detection and prevention, and interventions for primary care physicians to improve cancer knowledge and early diagnosis.
 In particular I am developing my personal research interests and ideas in the area of bowel cancer.

 “I’m working to help understand who takes part in bowel cancer screening, what experience they have in the screening programme, and how this experience can be improved.
 I am particularly interested in understanding this in people who have other health conditions.